zahur76/MilestoneProject_2/README.md

 This was further tested by allowing test users to play the game with minimum prompting.

 3. User goal: *be provided with options so I can adapt to my personal preference.*</br>
-This was primarily achieved by providing a [level select](#modals) option which would change the card grid size.
-This would permit the user to change difficulty level depending on his requirements.
-For example the user could select easy hard because he wanted more of a challenge.
+This was primarily achieved by providing a [level select](#modals) option which would change the card grid size from easy (2x4) to hard (4x4).
+This would permit the user to change difficulty level depending on personal requirements.
+For example, the user could select hard to experience more of a challenge.
-Another option included to achieve this user goal was the [sound on/off](#control-buttons-and-counter) button.
+Another option included was the [sound on/off](#control-buttons-and-counter) button.

 4. User goal: *have feedback on how well i am performing so as I can track any improvements in memory*</br>
 This was achieved by using a [counter](#control-buttons-and-counter) indicating how many turns have been taken which can be used as a baseline for future game attempts.

-5. User goal: *play a brain traning game whilst having a fun experience*</br>
+5. User goal: *play a brain training game whilst having a fun experience*</br>
 This was achieved by using Star Wars themed design which made the game more visually appealing.

 6. User goal: *be exposed to general Star Wars character facts so I can further my star wars knowledge*</br>